devennn/devennn.github.io/_posts/2020-01-15-python-packages.md

 from .b import *
 from .d import *
  ```
-.module_name need to be present to statisfy Python 3 relative imports rule
+Note: .module_name need to be present to statisfy Python 3 relative imports rule

 In c.py
 ```